TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Index.rst

 You don't need to read the entire chapter, just lookup the section that is relevant for what you plan to do.

-Or, use the :ref:`cheat-sheet, which contains the most commonly used markup on one page.
+Or, use the :ref:`cheat-sheet`, which contains the most commonly used markup on one page.

 We won't be covering every reST and sphinx markup that is